 Ethical, social and legal concerns about gene therapy could result in additional regulations restricting or prohibiting KB103.
-Even with the requisite approvals from the FDA in the United States, the EMA in the EU and other regulatory authorities internationally, the commercial success of KB103 will depend, in part, on the acceptance of physicians, patients and health care payors of gene therapy products in general, and KB103 in particular, as medically necessary, cost-effective and safe.
+Even with the requisite approvals from the FDA in the United States, the EMA in the EU and other regulatory authorities internationally, the commercial success of KB103 will depend, in part, on the acceptance of physicians, patients and health care payors of gene therapy products in general, and KB103 in particular, as medically necessary, costeffective and safe.
 Any product that we commercialize may not gain acceptance by physicians, patients, health care payors and others in the medical community.
 If these products do not achieve an adequate level of acceptance, we may not generate significant product revenue and may not become profitable.
-The degree of market acceptance of gene therapy products and, in particular, KB103, if approved for commercial sale, will depend on several factors, including:
+The degree of market acceptance of gene therapy products and, in particular, KB103, if approved for commercial sale, will depend on several factors, including: •the efficacy and safety of KB103 as demonstrated in clinical trials;

-- the efficacy and safety of KB103 as demonstrated in clinical trials; - the efficacy, potential and perceived advantages of KB103 over alternative treatments; - the cost of KB103 relative to alternative treatments; - the clinical indications for which KB103 is approved by the FDA or the European Commission; - patient awareness of, and willingness to seek, genotyping; - the willingness of physicians to prescribe new therapies; - the willingness of the target patient population to try new therapies; - the prevalence and severity of any side effects; - product labeling or product insert requirements of the FDA, the EMA or other regulatory authorities, including any limitations or warnings contained in a product's approved labeling; - relative convenience and ease of administration: - · the strength of marketing and distribution support; - the timing of market introduction of competitive products; - the availability of products and their ability to meet market demand; - publicity concerning our product candidates or competing products and treatments; - · any restrictions on the use of our products together with other medications; and - favorable third-party payor coverage and adequate reimbursement.
+•the efficacy, potential and perceived advantages of KB103 over alternative treatments;

+•the cost of KB103 relative to alternative treatments;

+•the clinical indications for which KB103 is approved by the FDA or the European Commission;

+patient awareness of, and willingness to seek, genotyping;

+•the willingness of physicians to prescribe new therapies;

+the willingness of the target patient population to try new therapies;the prevalence and severity of any side effects;

+•the strength of marketing and distribution support;

+the timing of market introduction of competitive products

+•the availability of products and their ability to meet market demand;

+-publicity concerning our product candidates or competing products and treatments; •any restrictions on the use of our products together with other medications; and

+·favorable third-party payor coverage and adequate reimbursement.